A baby was abandoned in an airport bathroom in 1986. Now he knows some of the truth

-Beryl Wright was scrubbing her hands at the sink when she spotted it on the cold floor of the public restroom: a blue and white checkered bundle.
+Beryl Wright was scrubbing her hands at the sink when she spotted it on the cold floor of the public restroom: a blue and white check bundle.
 It was completely still.

 As she would recount years later, Wright assumed it was just a discarded rag.